Sunil-3012/Kubernetes/README.md

 to view in which namespace you are `kubectl config view`

-th change to another namespace `kubectl config set-context --current --namespace=dev`
+to change to another namespace `kubectl config set-context --current --namespace=dev`

+or to go back to default namspace `kubectl congig use-context minikube`

 ## Creating roles and permissions